13 Managing Assets¶

 A target with a set of hosts can be created as follows:

-Filter the hosts so that only the hosts that should be used for the target (e.g., only Microsoft Windows hosts) are displayed (see Chapter 8.3).
+Filter the hosts so that only the hosts that should be used for the target (for example only Microsoft Windows hosts) are displayed (see Chapter 8.3).

 → The window for creating a target is opened.
 The input box Hosts is prefilled with the set of displayed hosts.